ropg/zfht/README.md

 * The DS record for your registrar is in `keys/ksk/<zone>.ds`.
 First use [this](https://dnssec-debugger.verisignlabs.com/) tool to verify everything is set up correctly on your end.
 It should show all green checkmarks except for `No DS records found'.
 Then set up the DS record at your registrar and ... **Poof!
 You are serving proper DNSSEC!** (Use tool to test again.)

+#### Key management

 * To re-sign all zones, do `zfht -a`.
 To rotate all the Zone Signing Keys, simply do: `rm keys/zsk/* && zfht -a` (You can put these in cron to do them regularly.)

-* To rotate a zone's KSK (do people really do that?), delete the zone's key files from `keys/ksk` and run `zfht master/<zone>`.

-    * **CAVEAT**: Note that that breaks DNSSEC until you update the DS record at your registrar.
-One could sign the ZSK with old and new key to prevent this brief outage, but `zfht` does not provide for that yet.
+* When you rotate a zone's KSK, you'll have to change the DS record at the registrar.
+You will probably want to sign the zone ZSK with the old and the new KSK for a transition period to prevent outages.
+Simply do
+`mv keys/ksk/<zone>.* keys/ksk/old && zfht master/<zone>`.
+A new KSK will be generated automatically. `zfht-sign` will sign with both the old and the new KSKs, but ignore an old key if it was moved to `keys/ksk/old` more than a week ago.
+To forget about the old key sooner, simply delete it and re-sign:
+`rm keys/ksk/old/<zone>.* && zfht master/<zone>`